statnmap/hugo-statnmap-theme/README.md

     highlightjsLang = ["r", "yaml"]
     highlightjsTheme = "github"

-Credit: [yihui, statnmap]
+Credit: [yihui] [statnmap]

 ## Code folding
 Code folding is enabled by default with `disable_codefolding = false` in parameters of the `config` file.
 It uses somes javascript libraries of [bootstrap](https://getbootstrap.com/docs/3.3/javascript/).
-Code folding buttons only appear when there is code in the document rendered from `Rmd` in blogdown. `disable_codefolding` can also be used in each article config header.
+Code folding (multilingual) buttons only appear when there is code in the document rendered from `Rmd` in blogdown. `disable_codefolding` can also be used in each article config header.
 Similarly, you can define if code blocks are shown or hidden by default using `codefolding_show = "hide"` in the config file or in each article config.
+The list of `<pre>` blocks on which to apply code folding is defined in the `config` file:
+`codeblocks = ["pre.sourceCode", "pre.r", "pre.python"]`

 Credit: [statnmap]